cloudera/hue/docs/docs-site/content/developer/api/rest/_index.md

     -H "Content-Type: application/x-www-form-urlencoded" -d 'username=demo&password=demo'

-It is possible to submit data in JSON format:
+It is possible to submit data in JSON format for the calls also reading the data via `request.body`:

     -H "Content-Type: application/json" -d '{"username": "demo", "password": "demo"}'

 ### Curl